-The Defrag tool in Windows 7 – and Windows 8 too – offers some additional options compared to that in Windows Vista.
+The Disk Defragmenter in Windows 10/8/7 offers some additional options compared to that in Windows Vista.
 Its command line version has some additional switches.
 Open an elevated command prompt windows.

 Type Defrag /? and hit Enter.
 This will show you all the defragmentation options and command-line switches.